UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ### Previewing a data file before reading it into Python

-In all the examples above, we gave you previews of the data file before we read it into Python.
-Previewing data is essential to see whether or not there are column names, what the delimiters are, and if there are lines you need to skip.
-You should do this yourself when trying to read in data files.
-You can preview files in a plain text editor by right-clicking on the file, selecting "Open With," and choosing a plain text editor (e.g., Notepad).
+In many of the examples above, we gave you previews of the data file before we read it into Python.
+Previewing data is essential to see whether or not there are column names, what the separators are, and if there are rows you need to skip.
+You should do this yourself when trying to read in data files: open the file in whichever text editor your prefer to inspect its contents prior to reading it into Python.

 ## Reading tabular data from a Microsoft Excel file